-- New enrollees and who have had an LTCC/R-MnCHOICES or a DHS 3428H/MnCHOICES MCO-HRA within the previous 365 calendar days. - Product changes (MSHO to MSC+ or MSC+ to MSHO) who have had an LTCC/MnCHOICES or a DHS 3428H/MnCHOICES MCO-HRA within the previous 365 calendar days.
+- New enrollees and who have had a MnCHOICES or an HRA-MCO assessment within the previous 365 calendar days. - Product changes (MSHO to MSC+ or MSC+ to MSHO) who have had a MnCHOICES or an HRA-MCO assessment within the previous 365 calendar days. - Do not use for Blue Plus to Blue Plus delegate agency transfers.